ls1intum/Artemis/src/main/resources/templates/haskell/test/readme.md

 Moreover, `test.cabal` provides an executable to test the template repository locally.
 For this, it expects the template repository in the `template` subdirectory.

-You can find a script to conveniently setup this folder structure when checking out a new exercise in the [programming exercise setup documentation](https://docs.artemis.cit.tum.de/user/exercises/programming/#setup).
+You can find a script to conveniently set up this folder structure when checking out a new exercise in the [programming exercise setup documentation](https://docs.artemis.cit.tum.de/user/exercises/programming/#setup).

 ## Running Tests